numpy/numpy/doc/source/dev/index.rst

   * NumPy is a project with a lot of technical debt.
-While we appreciate efforts to refactor and clean up code, please DO NOT submit a pull request whose entire purpose is to convert formatting to f-strings, or reformat code to conform to coding standards.
+While we appreciate efforts to refactor and clean up code, please DO NOT submit a pull request whose entire purpose is stylistic, such as converting formatting to f-strings, or reformatting code to conform to coding standards.
 We have quite a large backlog of pull requests, and the cost-benefit of reformatting code or styles is too low.
     If in the process of some other improvement or refactor, something in a